• Skip to primary navigation

 • red onion or regular yellow onion, shallots work really well too - I did try scallions (spring onions) and I loved it;

-• olive oil - of course use a good quality extra virgin olive oil for the best results;
+• olive oil - of course, use a good quality extra virgin olive oil for the best results;

-• garlic - you may use fresh spring garlic if you have - it is so nice and crisp;
+• garlic - you may use fresh spring garlic if you have one - it is so nice and crisp;

 • salt - use any cave salt like Himalayan or any kosher salt